Grype Vulnerability Scanner Collector

 grypecollector writes to the same.scapaths as thesnykandtrivycollectors.
 Use one SCA scanner per component, not several, or they will overwrite each other's.scadata.

-Re-scan freshness: With the default
+Re-scan freshness: By default (

 Open Source